1-moon/1-moon.github.io/_posts/2025-09-15-ConquerPtr.md

 ## Handling `nullptr` in pointers
 When using pointers, there's always a risk that might not point to a valid memory location.\
-If you try to dereference a `nullptr`(a pointer that doesn't point to anything), your program may crash or exhibit undefined behavior.\
+If you try to dereference a `nullptr`(a pointer that doesn't point to anything), your program always exhibits undefined behavior.\

 To prevent this, always check if a pointer is `nullptr` before dereferencing it:

 ```C++
   void  update(int *p){
     if (p == nullptr) return; // Avoid dereferencing a null pointer